CNES/cars/docs/source/usage.rst

                 * Disparity range can be global (same disparity range used for each tile), or local (disparity range is estimated for each tile with dem min/max).
                 * When user activate the generation of performance map, this map transits until being rasterized.
 Performance map is managed as a confidence map.
-                * To save the confidence in the sensors_to_dense_point_clouds pipeline, the save_disparity_map parameter should be activated.
+                * To save the confidence in the sensors_to_dense_point_clouds pipeline, the save_intermediate_data parameter should be activated.

         .. tab:: Dense matches filling